aladdinpersson/Machine-Learning-Collection/ML/Pytorch/object_detection/YOLOv3/README.md

 | YOLOv3 (MS-COCO)        | Not done yet      |

 The model was evaluated with confidence 0.2 and IOU threshold 0.45 using NMS.

+### Things I'm unsure of
+From my understanding YOLOv3 labeled targets to include an anchor on each of the three different scales.
+This leads to a problem where we will have multiple predictions of the same object and I think the idea is that we rely more on NMS.
+The probability of an object in loss function should correspond to the IOU with the ground truth box, this should also alleviate with multiple bounding boxes prediction for each ground truth (since obj score is lower).
+When loading the original weights for YOLOv3 I good mAP results but the object score, no object score seems to be a bit different because the accuracy on those aren't great.
+This suggests there's something wrong with the two implementations, but not sure what it could be.
+Both seems to work at least.
+The original YOLOv3 paper also used
+BCE loss for class labels since some datasets are multi-label, however I thought it was more natural to use CrossEntropy because both Pascal and COCO just have a single label.

 ## YOLOv3 paper
 The implementation is based on the following paper: